queue-miscreant/terminal-cancer/docs/display.md

 ====================

 The module display.py is intended to perform two things:
 * efficiently store and apply text coloring and effects, and
 * break strings into a number of lines that are smaller than a certain column width.

 It is an abstraction over [ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code)

 Exceptions
 ----------
-This module defines a single exception, `DisplayException`.
+This module defines a single exception, `DisplayException`, used internally when displays go wrong
-Use this to catch potential errors in functions like getColor.

 Bare Functions